Constraining Disk-to-Corona Power Transfer Fraction, Soft X-ray Excess Origin, and Black Hole Spin Population of Type-1 AGN across Mass Scales: Modeling Details of Individual AGN

-Fig.~A2 shows the broadband \xmm{}/\nustar{} spectra, the best-fit count spectral model with components, and the corresponding residuals.
-We plot the best-fit source spectral energy flux model with all four ({\tt compTT}, {\tt relxillCp}, {\tt xillverCp}, and {\tt nthcomp}) components in Fig.~A3.
+\end{linenomath} Fig.~A2 shows the broadband \xmm{}/\nustar{} spectra, the best-fit count spectral model with components, and the corresponding residuals.
+We plot the best-fit averaged spectral energy flux model with all four ({\tt compTT}, {\tt relxillCp}, {\tt xillverCp}, and {\tt nthComp}) components in Fig.~A4.
 Our MCMC analysis explored the complete parameter space of the best-fit model.
-The resulting best-fit spectral model parameters and their 90\% confidence intervals are presented in Table~A2.
-The best-fit values of disk density, iron abundance, black hole spin, and disk inclination angle are $\log [n_{\rm e}/\rm{cm}^{-3}] \le 16.2$, $A_{\rm Fe}=1.6_{-0.7}^{+0.9}$, $a^{\ast}=0.442_{-0.122}^{+0.488}$, and $\theta^{\circ}=22_{-6}^{+27}$, respectively.
-We measured the electron temperature of the hot corona at $kT_{\rm e}\ge 52$\keV{}.
+The resulting best-fit spectral model parameters and their 90\% confidence intervals are presented in Table~\ref{table_output_parameters}.
+The best-fit values of disk density, iron abundance, black hole spin, and disk inclination angle are $\log [n_{\rm e}/\rm{cm}^{-3}] \le 16.2$, $A_{\rm Fe}=1.6_{-0.7}^{+0.9}$, $a^{\ast}=0.442_{-0.122}^{+0.488}$, and $\theta=22_{-6}^{+27}$~degree, respectively.
+We measured the electron temperature of the hot corona to be $kT_{\rm e}\ge 52$\keV{}.
 While performing the \xmm{} spectral modeling of the source, JJ19 fixed the spin parameter at 0.998.
 Through joint \xmm{}/\nustar{} relativistic reflection spectroscopy, we provide the first measurement of the black hole spin parameter for PG~1426+015.